 As a family, we prioritize activities that include the whole family, such as 4-H, homeschool co-op, and family traditions (such as Sunday night popcorn) over many different individual activities in order to create a strong family environment.

-Join me in this homeschooling journey for hope, encouragement, tips and free curriculum plans and printables!
+Join me in this homeschooling journey for hope, encouragement, tips, unit studies, and free printables!